 All you need for an office farewell party is a bit of goodwill and the approval of the person leaving.

 These goodbye party events will have varying degrees of formality, and the company may have a structure for this depending on the length of service.
-For example, office presentation and then a bar-tab for drinks after work, if the leaving person spent three years there.
+For example, office presentation and then a bar-tab for drinks after work, if the leaving person spent some years there.

 The person leaving would also have a preference for the type of get-together e.g. low key such as morning tea, or more elaborate like an organised dinner.